-In considering the nature, extent and quality of services provided by the Adviser, the Board relied on their ongoing experience as Trustees of the Fund as well as on the materials provided at and prior to the Meeting.
+In considering the nature, extent and quality of services provided by the Adviser, the Board members relied on their ongoing experience as Trustees of the Fund as well as on the materials provided at and prior to the Meeting.
 The Board reviewed and considered the nature and extent of the investment advisory services provided by the Adviser under the Investment Advisory Agreement, including portfolio management, investment research and overseeing portfolio transactions.
 It was further noted that the Adviser coordinates and oversees the provision of services provided to the Fund by other service providers.

 The Board reviewed and considered the qualifications, background and experience of the investment team and other key personnel of the Adviser who provide advisory and non-advisory services to the Fund.
-The Board also considered the resources, operations and practices of the Adviser both generally and in managing the Fund's portfolio, noting that the Adviser's assets under management have increased and the Adviser has hired additional investment professionals.
+The Board also considered the resources, operations and practices of the Adviser both generally and in managing the Fund's portfolio.
 The Board noted the Adviser's extensive experience in managing portfolios of loans and fixed income securities, knowledge of loan and fixed income markets, and analytical and risk management capabilities.
 The Board determined that the nature and extent of services provided by the Adviser to the Fund were appropriate and that the Fund should continue to benefit from the nature, extent and quality of these services as a result of the Adviser's experience, personnel, operations and resources.